 \paragraph*{Paper outline} The remainder of the paper is organized as follows.
-In section~\ref{sec:model} the environment and the signal model are described.
+In Section~\ref{sec:model} the environment and the signal model are described.
 In the same Section, we focus also on the overall information transmittable and the possible outage events that may occur to the users.
 In Section~\ref{sec:allocation}, the allocation process is described.
-In particular, we firstly describe the minimization power problem; then, we describe how to split the problem to obtain a low-complexity feasible solution.
-In Section~\ref{sec:algorithms} we describe the two algorithms proposed.
+We firstly present the minimization power problem; then, we show how to split the problem to obtain low-complexity solutions.
+In Section~\ref{sec:algorithms}, we describe the allocation strategy.
 Results are presented in Section~\ref{sec:results} and conclusions in Section~\ref{sec:conclusions}.

-\paragraph*{Mathematical notation} In the remainder of the paper, we use capital italic letter to represent sets, e.g. $\mc{A}$, while their cardinality is denoted with capital letter, e.g. $A$.
+\paragraph*{Mathematical notation} We use capital italic letter to represent sets, e.g. $\mc{A}$, and their cardinality is denoted with capital letter, e.g. $A$.
 We denote the operator $\mc{A} \setminus \mc{B} = \{x \in \mc{A}, x \notin \mc{B}\}$.
-Vector are presented in bold uppercase letters $\mb{P}$; the symbol $\succeq$ represent the element-wise comparison between vectors.
-We also denote with the symbol $\mb{1}$ the vector composed by ones everywhere, and the vector $\mb{0}$ composed by only zeros.
+Vector are presented in bold uppercase letters $\mb{P}$; the symbol $\succeq$ represent the element-wise comparison between vectors. $\mb{1}$ and $\mb{0}$ are the vectors composed by ones or zeros everywhere, respectively.
 The symbol $\mc{CN}(a,B)$ represents complex Gaussian distribution with mean value $a$ and variance $B$, while $\text{Exp}(a)$ represents the exponential distribution with mean value $a$.